rmcnamara101/SCIE3212/README.md

 ## License

 This project does not have an explicit license in the source code.
-You may add an open-source license (e.g., MIT, GPL) if desired.
-Until then, please contact the author or repository owner for usage permissions.

 ---